 19. Pinnacles National Park

 The smallest national park in California, Pinnacles National Park has its own appeal.
 Fewer roadtrippers visit the area during their grand adventures across the West Coast.
 More shady or simi-shady trails prevail here.
 Towering pinnacles can be seen from most of the park.
-And above you, endangered California condor glide in the sky, graceful and unbothered.
+And above you, endangered California condors glide in the sky, graceful and unbothered.

 But the main draw is two talus caves where Townsend’s Big-eared Bats shelter during the day.
 Despite their rather large number, spotting the bats in Pinnacles National Park is not easy.
 The park takes great care of the endangered animals, restricting access to the caves when the mammals hibernate.

-When to Visit: Like most national parks in this part of the West Coast, Pinnacles National Park experiences increase in temperatures in the summer.
+When to Visit: Like most national parks in this part of the West Coast, Pinnacles National Park experiences an increase in temperatures in the summer.
 Vegetation withers, and the park doesn’t look its best.
 The area looks rejuvenated in the spring, when the hills are green and wildflowers grow along the trails.
 The fall and the winter are cooler, allowing you to comfortably explore more of the area.